limpkin/mooltipass/source_code/src/USB/README.md

 0xA4: get login
 ---------------
-From plugin/app: request the login for the current context
+From plugin/app: request the login for the current context.
+Payload may contain the login we already want to select to directly get the user approval.

 From Mooltipass: the login if the user has approved the sending of credential / has been authorized, 1 byte 0x00 packet otherwise.